College of Philosophy and Letters

 This course explores the Ignatian spiritual tradition as a distinct form of Christian humanism.
 Attentive to the writings of St. Ignatius Loyola, the impact of Renaissance humanism, and the emphasis on a faith that does justice, this course reflects on the pioneering attempts of Jesuits to navigate a variety of challenges, including the relationship between science and religion, missionary activity and interreligious dialogue, poverty and the protection of the vulnerable, and more.
 Accordingly, the course engages the life and work of Ignatius Loyola, Francis Xavier, Robert de Nobili, Matteo Ricci, Edmund Campion, Teilhard de Chardin, and Alfred Delp.

-This course is a comprehensive introduction to the moral teachings of the Catholic Church.
+This course is a comprehensive introduction to parts II and III of the Catechism of the Catholic Church on sacraments and the moral life.

 Prerequisite(s): PLJ 1050